z80-AF2882/otc4opr/README.md

 4. **Rename the script**: Change the script name to *OTC4OPR* and save it.
 5. **Check demo in OPR Force Builder**:
     - Open sample army https://army-forge.onepagerules.com/share?id=S1EQwJX5GPrF&name=Gnolls
     - Ruleset for this is hardcoded in user script.
+If it works you should see renamed units and print version of page also looks bit different comparing to stock OPR sheet.
 6. **Modify script settings**: Edit the top portion of the script to adjust its settings as needed.
 7. **Create own repository file**: Based on your needs create repository file.
 Please use example or detailed description from below.
 8. **Use in OPR Force Builder**: